Diabetes Nurse Educator – Midwest, USA -1980

 “Salvation is of the Lord.”
 Jonah 2:9

-It still amazes me how God allows us sinners who are saved by His grace to share the good news with others.
+What a privilege God has given us to share the good news with others.
 Like Paul said:

 “I have planted, Apollos watered, but God gave the increase.
 So, then, neither is he that planteth anything, neither he that watereth, but God that giveth the increase.”
 I Corinthians 3:6-7